gpittarelli/inquest/README.md

   Commands:

     confirm     Ask the user Yes/No
-    fuzzy       Ask the user to select a value, autocompleted with fuzzy matching help [cmd]  display help for [cmd]
+    checkbox    Ask the user to select multiple values fuzzy       Ask the user to select a value, autocompleted with fuzzy matching help [cmd]  display help for [cmd]